Ready to bring home your new four-legged friend? Here’s everything you need to know to make your pooch feel like part of the family.

 To help reduce pet overpopulation and prolong your pet's life, female dogs should be spayed – removal of the ovaries and uterus – and males should be neutered – removal of the testicles – by six months of age.
 Spaying before maturity significantly reduces the risk of breast cancer, a common and frequently fatal disease of older female dogs.
 Spaying also eliminates the risk of an infected uterus, a very serious problem in older females that requires surgery and intensive medical care.
 Neutering males prevents testicular and prostate diseases, some hernias and certain types of aggression.

-Broward County law requires all dogs (four months and older) to receive a yearly rabies vaccination and wear a county license tag.
-Though you can purchase an identification tag without a rabies vaccination, the county license tag proves your pet received its yearly vaccination.
+Broward County law requires all dogs (four months and older) to receive a yearly rabies vaccination and wear a Broward County Rabies Registration Tag.
+Though you can purchase an identification tag without a rabies vaccination, the Broward County Rabies Registration Tag proves your pet received its rabies vaccination.
 Yearly vaccinations protect you, your dog, and your family.
 In addition to the rabies vaccination, puppies should be vaccinated with a combination vaccine (called a "5-in-1") at two, three and four months of age, and then once annually.
 This vaccine protects the puppy from distemper, hepatitis, leptospirosis, parvovirus, and parainfluenza.
 A puppy's vaccination program cannot be finished before four months of age.

 Rottweilers, Doberman pinschers and American Staffordshire terriers/pit bulls should not be vaccinated until five months of age.